Ndidi/gameservers-kubernetes/presentation.md

 ^ Show of hands how many people heard-of/have used Kubernetes before?

+^Originally designed by Google and now maintained by the Cloud Native Computing Foundation

+^Different ways: Yaml, API, Kubectl
+Restart failed processes
+Standarize cloud provider access
+Azure, AWS, GCP, Vsphere, Openstack
-^ Imperative and Declarative management
+Imperative and Declarative management

 > _System for automating deployment, scaling, and management of **containerized** applications_